 US judge to weigh cattle industry request to halt Colorado wolf reintroduction

-A federal judge is set to consider on Thursday a request by Colorado's cattle industry to block the impending reintroduction of gray wolves to the state under a voter-approved initiative.
+A federal judge heard arguments Thursday from Colorado's cattle industry to block the impending reintroduction of gray wolves to the state under a voter-approved initiative.

+The judge will decide Friday whether to temporarily halt the predators' release, a move that would scramble Colorado Parks and Wildlife's plans of searching for, capturing and transporting up to 10 wolves from Oregon starting Sunday.

-State wildlife officials plan to capture up to 10 wolves from Oregon and begin releasing them in Colorado by Dec.
-31 as they race to meet a deadline imposed under a 2020 ballot proposal that passed by a narrow margin.
+The wolves are supposed to be release by Dec.
+31, the deadline imposed under a 2020 ballot proposal that passed by a narrow margin.
 The animals would be among the first gray wolves in Colorado in decades.

+The Gunnison County Stockgrowers’ Association and Colorado Cattlemen’s Association filed a lawsuit Monday against Colorado Parks and Wildlife and the U.S. Fish and Wildlife Service to halt the releases.

 U.S. government attorneys said further environmental reviews were not needed and urged Judge Regina M. Rodriguez to reject the industry's request.